path2prod/java-streams/README.md

 * Convert a list of strings to uppercase using map().
 * Sum all numbers in an array using reduce().
 * Find the maximum value in a list of integers.
+* Check none element in a list of strings contains the letter 'a'.
 * Check if any element in a list of strings contains the letter 'a'.

 ### 2 - Intermediate Operations